Preserving Italian American Heritage

 Digital Heritage Archive

-Preserving oral histories, photographs, and genealogical records.
+In developmentA planned digital archive for oral histories, photographs, and genealogical records.
+Currently in development.

 Community Heritage Projects